 At the Master Calendar Hearing, the Immigration Judge may schedule another hearing to give the government a chance to prove why you should be deported.
 The judge may also give you more time to find an attorney.

 Another type of hearing an Immigration Judge can schedule is called an “Individual Hearing.”
 That’s when you have a chance to present your case to the judge if you believe you should not be deported under the law.
 The Individual Hearing is a chance for the Immigration Judge to consider all the evidence, arguments and to hear testimony from you or other witnesses.

 What are forms of relief from removal?

 There are various ways you can defend against deportation.
-You should speak to a qualified immigration lawyer or a Bureau of Immigration Appeals (BIA) accredited representative for legal advice about your case.
+You should speak to a qualified immigration lawyer or a Board of Immigration Appeals (BIA) accredited representative for legal advice about your case.
 For some forms of relief, you may need to apply in front of the judge instead of sending in an application.

 Another form of relief is called “Cancellation of Removal.”
 Some people call this “the ten year law.”
 To qualify, you must be in deportation proceedings and: